In this tutorial, I show you how to build a DIY epoxy resin dining table from start to finish.

 So, I designed and built this custom black walnut slab dining table and matching bench seat for a customer in Virginia.

 The walnut dining table has 2 bookmatched live edge rustic walnut slabs with a blue epoxy river in the middle.

 In addition to the table top, I built a farmhouse trestle bottom.

-The table bottom and bench disassemble to make it easier to ship furniture across the country and move from room to room or house to house.
+The table bottom and bench disassemble to make it easier to ship and move from room to room or house to house.

 Lastly, each black walnut slab for the table top is 7 feet long, 4 feet wide, and 1.75 inches thick.

 In order to get a closer look at the wood grain, I sanded the live edge slab with 40 grit sandpaper with my rotex 125 sander in rotary mode on the highest speed setting.

 I need to flatten the slab in a later step with my router, so this may seem like a wasted step.